 To make matters even simpler, you could tweak your menu just slightly to offer keto versions of your usual hits.
 For example, the keto version of this Pan Seared Cod with Purple Kale recipe would be almost the same – just hold the beans and rice!

 Meatless meat dishes and snacks have also become popular.
-It’s a good time to try out meat alternatives made from fruit and veggies (like mushrooms, pea protein, and soy protein) and flavor them with sweet and savory spices, from chili to cacao.
+It’s a good time to try out meat alternatives made from fruit and veggies (like mushrooms, pea protein, and soy protein) and flavour them with sweet and savory spices, from chili to cacao.

 One of the biggest plant-based foods is the humble chickpea.
 No, the chickpea’s run is not done!
 In 2021 we can expect to see: